zyphlar/influxdb.org/source/docs/index.md

 ]);
 ```

 Note that `time` is a reserved column name.
 The only other reserved column name is `sequence_number`.
 Each datapoint is assigned a sequence number that helps to uniquely identify it.
 Time series names and column names should consist of only letters, numbers, hyphens, underscores, and periods.
+Time series and column names must start with either a number or letter.

 #### Example Queries